-Some time in 2019, the Grand Theft Auto online casino feature has been released within GTA Online.
+Some time in 2019, the Grand Theft Auto feature has been released within GTA Online.
 Quite quickly, the game found itself in the middle of the debate.
 The game provides its players with the possibility of playing in online casino Canada real money.
 The players have the ability to buy up to 50k in-game chips every in-game day that are worth 50k of in-game dollars.
 GTA dollars are not large, 100k is worth $2.99 which means that 50k are worth approximately $1.5.
 This move has caused a lot of turmoil due to the fact that it is considered gambling.
 This function has already been disabled in over 50 countries.
 The move by Rockstar is quite bold considering the fact that there has been a lot of critique regarding loot boxes and micro-transactions recently.

 The Loot Box Controversy